Increase 3 times your chances of landing an offer Register ×

 The Goal: Corporate Camouflage

-We'll run through some specifics presently, but really there are too many variables in play to definitively list everything.
+We'll run through some specifics shortly, but really there are too many variables in play to definitively list everything.
 What it is really crucial is that you understand the general tone you are trying to strike and reasons why.
 Lists of things to wear or not are going to seem pretty arbitrary unless you understand the underlying rationale.

-Now, there are a lot of pretty silly sayings around dressing for interviews etc, which lead people totally astray.
+Now, there are a lot of pretty silly sayings around dressing for interviews etc, and these lead people totally astray.
 Remove from your head any enthusiastic notions of "dressing to impress", "dressing for the job you want, not the one you have", a lot of stuff like "dress smart, think smart" and any concept of "power dressing".
 Similarly, this is certainly not the time to be "fashionable".
-In a professional interview of any kind, your clothes should be forgettable if anything.
-The rationale is pretty much the same as painting all your rooms cream if you are trying to sell your house.
-You want to be neutral but crisp.
-Effectively, you should not be "dressing to impress" etc, but really thinking more in terms of "corporate camouflage".

 Anything that takes you away from "neutral" is as likely to be frowned upon as impress.
 Think about it - nobody is going to employ you because you were positively well dressed, but they very well might not hire you for being badly dressed.